top of page

 Executive Summary

 Hop Latent Viroid (HpLVd) has emerged as a significant threat to the cannabis industry in Michigan, affecting the production and quality of cannabis products.
 This report delves into the details of the virus, its symptoms, and the impact it has had on the state's cannabis production.
+A critical concern for cultivators is the appearance of hop latent viroid symptoms, which often include stunted growth, reduced yields, and compromised potency.
 It explores the economic consequences, regulatory measures, the extent of the outbreak, and the effect on product quality.
 Finally, the report offers recommendations for managing and preventing the spread of the virus and suggests measures that growers can adopt to combat the issue.

 Introduction

-Hop Latent Viroid (HpLVd) is a small, single-stranded, circular RNA molecule known to infect hop plants and cannabis plants.
+Hop latent viroid cannabis is a small, single-stranded, circular RNA molecule known to infect hop plants and cannabis plants.
 The viroid has been spreading rapidly in the cannabis industry, causing severe economic losses and decreased product quality.

 Symptoms and Transmission

-Infected cannabis plants may exhibit various symptoms such as stunted growth, reduced yield, altered flower structure, and diminished resin production.
+Infected plants often display hlvd symptoms, which can include stunted growth, reduced yield, altered flower structure, and diminished resin production.
 In some cases, infected plants may not show any visible symptoms, making detection challenging.
-HpLVd can be transmitted through physical contact, contaminated tools, and infected plant material, including seeds and clones.
+Transmission of the pathogen is common through contaminated tools, direct plant contact, or infected material such as seeds and marijuana clones in Michigan.

 Impact on Michigan's Cannabis Industry